raymondaa/FileSystem/README.md

-A file system simulator that mimics the EXT2 file system in Linux. run.sh is the shell script used to run the application.
+A file system simulator that mimics similar file system operations in Linux. run.sh is the shell script used to run the application.

 cd- Changes directory.